-11.1 Home team is responsible for official statistics and must provide a copy for visitors.
-The electronic game file should be e-mailed to the visiting institution SID and the conference office as soon as possible at the conclusion of the contest.
+11.1.
+The host institution is responsible for game stats.
+Completed stats shall be made available immediately following the game and a copy of the electronic game file should be e-mailed to the visiting institution SID and the conference office as soon as possible at the conclusion of the contest.

-12. ON-SITE VIDEO EXCHANGE AND SCOUTING REPORT POLICY
+12. ON-SITE VIDEO EXCHANGE AND SCOUTING POLICY

-- 12.1 In-person scouting is allowed.
-(Section originally added 5/09; Amended 5/10; 5/11) - 12.2 See Appendix C for the GNAC's video exchange protocol.
+- 12.1.
+In-person scouting is allowed.
+(Section originally added 5/09; Amended 5/10; 5/11) - 12.2.
+See Appendix D for the GNAC's video exchange protocol.